hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 ##### 2.1.1.3 Setting Up a Subscription Example #### {#SubscriptionSetup}
 Subscriptions give a continuous feed of monitoring metrics data.
 [Endpoint Creation Details](#ServiceDetailsCreateEndpoint)
 Before setting up a Subscription, you first need to set up an Endpoint for access.
 From the above link, use the Extended Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
-Save the returned json output. "uri", "amqp_username", "amqp_password", "amqp_exchange" are the required values for accessing the AMQP router.
+Save the returned json output. "uri", "amqp_username", "amqp_exchange", "amqp_queue" are the required values for accessing the AMQP router.
 (How to setup the AMQP router connection is beyond the scope of this document.
 There are tutorials at [RabbitMQ](http://www.rabbitmq.com).)
 [Subscription Creation Details](#ServiceDetailsCreateSubscription)
 From the above link, use the Extended Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
 Change "endpoint_id" to the id value returned from the Endpoint call, "instance_id" with your compute instance id, "az" with your availability zone number, and "instance_uuid" with the UUID for the instance.
 The data feed should start soon after.#### 2.1.2 Namespaces, Dimensions, and Metrics ### {#Metrics}
 The Monitoring API makes use of several metric related pre-defined constants throughout.